-Normally if you are single, under 35 and you rent from a private landlord, the maximum housing benefit you can get is the same rate you would get for renting a single room in a shared house.
-This is known as the ‘shared accommodation rate’ and it also applies when calculating the housing costs element under universal credit.
+Normally if you are single, under 35 and you rent from a private landlord, the maximum help you can get is the same rate you would get for renting a single room in a shared house.
+This is known as the ‘shared accommodation rate’.

 But, if you’ve been in care, and are aged between 18 and 22, you should be entitled to housing benefit for a one-bedroom flat of your own.
 See our fact sheet for more details.